francesco-gariboldi/obsidian-to-docs-converter/README.md

 Obsidian links are pretty well converted, but sometimes you can get an error.
 It distinguishes file obsidian links (`![[file]]`) from non file ones.

 ### Limits:
-Only transfers notes.
+Only copies notes.
 All notes must be in the same folder (doesn'work on folder structures)

 ### Next features (work in progress):
-- Also transfer images
+- Also copying images
-- Recognize and reproduce vaults entire folder structure
+- Recognizing and copying vault's entire folder structure